July 31, Reading 1 – 1 Samuel 3

 * God Above, please open our eyes and ears, our hearts, to hear from You today.

-“… even to your old age I am he, and to gray hairs I will carry you.
+“… Even to your old age I am he, and to gray hairs I will carry you.
 I have made, and I will bear; I will carry and will save.”

-How good this is to read, the love that is evident from the Lord God in His words.
+How good this is to read, the love that is evident from the Lord God in these His words.

 We see again the call from the Lord to stand firm against idolatry.

-TO GRAY HAIRS HE WILL CARRY US!
+TO (OUR) GRAY HAIRS HE WILL CARRY US!

 This is beautiful imagery.